 On a floured surface, roll out the dough to your desired thickness, then roll and shape the dough into a spiral.
 Make sure it is thick enough that your candles can stand securely in it.

-Press the bottom end of a candle into the dough at even intervals, starting at the center of the spiral and working your way out.
+Press the bottom end of a candle into the dough at equal intervals, starting at the center of the spiral and working your way out.
 Lift the candle out of the dough as you go, making indents which will serve as your candle holders.
 We do 5 holes, one for each of the four Sundays of Advent, and one in the center to light on Christmas Day.

 Carefully transfer the shaped spiral onto a parchment lined baking sheet.

-Step 4: Bake to Perfection:
+Step 4: Bake!

-Step 7: Place Candles for Illumination:
+Step 5: Place Candles and Decorate for Illumination:

-Now, position four candles along the spiral, representing each Sunday of Advent.
+Now, position four candles in their respective candle holding holes, representing each Sunday of Advent.
 Choose natural beeswax candles, or candles in traditional Advent colors – purple or blue for hope and peace, and pink or red for joy and love.

-Part 2: Crafting your Advent Ritual:
+Creating your Advent Ritual:

 Gather with your family around the salt dough spiral.